pandas-dev/pandas/doc/source/api.rst

    Categorical

-The alternative :ref:`Categorical.from_codes` constructor can be used when you have the categories and integer codes already:
+The alternative :meth:`Categorical.from_codes` constructor can be used when you have the categories and integer codes already:

 .. autosummary::